RamXX/agile-security/slides.md

 # Risk in Assumptions
 ![bg left:25%](https://d1fto35gcfffzn.cloudfront.net/images/og/topic-agile.jpg)

-All Agile frameworks and methodologies emphasize deep partnership with customers/stakeholders, but **Security** is not called out explicitly anywhere.
+All Agile frameworks and methodologies emphasize deep partnership with customers/stakeholders, but sice **Security** is a non-functional requirement, it's not called out explicitly anywhere.

-**It's _expected_ it will emerge as a requirement**
+**It's _expected_ it will naturally emerge as a requirement**

 ---